trim21/go-phpserialize/readme.md

 ## Use case:

-You serialize all data into php array only, and decoding php serialized array only
+You serialize all data into php array only.
+Decoding from php serialized array or class are both supported.

-decoding php object (or class) is not supported yet, working on it.

 ### Advantage: